 - Your health insurance does not cover a vital illness to a reasonable extent, or if you do not have enough savings to cover it yourself.

 - You have a family history of a particular type of critical illness and feel that you need extra protection.

 Let Liberty Medicare help you choose one of the Individual Supplemental Insurance Plans

 Liberty Medicare is here to help you during every stage of selecting and enrolling in the best and most suitable Supplemental Plan for you.

 Liberty Medicare represents many well-known providers in Delaware, Maryland, New Jersey, and Pennsylvania.
 Learn more about all the benefits of working with Liberty Medicare.

-As an independent insurance agency, we will provide you the benefits of objectivity in reviewing multiple plans.
+As an independent insurance agency, we will provide you with the benefits of objectivity in reviewing multiple plans.
 We’ll help you to understand the insurance industry jargon and ‘fine print.’

-If you are considering buying one of the Individual Supplement Plans (Hospital Indemnity, Recovery Care or Critical Illness), let us guide you.
+If you are considering buying one of the Individual Supplement Insurance Plans (Hospital Indemnity, Recovery Care or Critical Illness), let us guide you.
 All of our services are offered at no cost to you.
 To see real quotes from insurance providers, fill out our Individual Health Quote form or give us a call at 877-657-7477.